-Stewart Investors launched their first sustainable investment strategy in 2005, with a goal of investing in high-quality companies that contribute to, and benefit from, sustainable development.
-Stewart Investors' investment approach is bottom-up with the investment team analysing the management, franchise, and financial quality of each business, along with how their business models and activities support sustainable development objectives.
+Stewart Investors launched their first investment strategy in 1988.
+Today its strategies aim to invest in high-quality companies that contribute to, and benefit from, sustainable development.
+Stewart Investors' investment approach is bottom-up, meaning the analysis of a company is focused principally on its management, franchise and financials, rather than the broader industry in which it operates, or macroeconomic factors, such as economic growth, with the investment team analysing the management, franchise, and financial quality of each business, along with how their business models and activities support sustainable development objectives.
 Stewart Investors believe these attributes drive long-term investment returns.